piruthuvi22/iwb385-hikari-extended/README.md

 # Studify App

-This app is designed for school students to track their study activities, enabling them to set study goals for each subject, log the hours spent, mark completed lessons, and monitor their progress toward weekly targets.
-For example, a student studying ICT might set a goal of 3 hours per week.
-Each subject page features a circular progress bar to visually represent how much of the goal has been completed.
-Additionally, students can mark lessons they've studied.
+**Studify** is a study tracking app tailored for school students to help them set and achieve study goals effectively.
+It allows students to set weekly goals for each subject, log study hours, and track lesson completion.
+For example, a student studying ICT could aim for 3 hours of study per week.
+Each subject's progress is visually represented with a circular progress bar, offering a clear overview of how close they are to meeting their goals.
+Additionally, students can mark lessons as studied, making it easy to monitor their progress.

 The app color-codes lesson statuses based on how recently they were studied:

-- Green: Studied recently (within a week).
+- **Green**: Studied recently (within a week).
-- Yellow: Last studied between a week ago and a month.
+- **Yellow**: Last studied between a week ago and a month.
-- Red: Last studied more than a month ago.
+- **Red**: Last studied more than a month ago.

 Students can also add friends from their classroom, and receive notifications when a friend achieves their weekly study goal for a subject.